Saturday, February 26, 2011

 Autumn Root Salad with Warm Maple Fig Dressing

 This is a very pretty salad, with some substance.
 This was my first time roasting beets; I usually get them already cooked and peeled from Trader Joe's, and if you're in a pinch they'll do, but roasting them your self really pays off in freshness and flavor.
 The beets, potatoes, and sweet potatoes really play off each other really nicely.
 The dressing is definitely for those who like things on the sweeter side, if you want to cut the sweetness you could reduce the amount of maple syrup.
 This is a good salad to entertain with, just make the beets, and potatoes the day before.
 Another tasty recipe from Isa Chandra Moskowitz's Veganomicon.
+Vegetables:

-3 small sweet potatoes, peeled
+3 small loose beets3 small sweet potatoes, peeled

 3 small purple potatoes, peeled